Depression and Age-Related Macular Degeneration

 - Unexplained and frequent episodes of crying

 Eye care professionals routinely screen their AMD patients for depression.
-If you have experienced any or several of these symptoms for at least two straight weeks, we encourage you to speak with Dr. Mark Rinkov or your general practitioner about your condition and feelings.
+If you have experienced any or several of these symptoms for at least two straight weeks, we encourage you to speak with Dr. Cursaro or your general practitioner about your condition and feelings.
 Depression can be treated, and you can regain a sense of happiness, meaning and independence.

 How Can AMD-Related Depression Be Treated?

 While depression is typically treated using a combination of medication and/or psychotherapy, AMD patients benefit from comprehensive treatment programs that provide patients with low vision adaptive aids, such as handheld or electronic magnifiers that maximize vision, while simultaneously providing psychosocial support to alleviate depression.

 These multidisciplinary rehabilitation programs involve low vision eye doctors, psychiatrists, psychologists and other clinicians, such as occupational therapists, who understand and are trained in helping patients with AMD.

 Patients with depression may have poor problem-solving skills that prevent them from compensating for vision deficits.
 This is best treated with problem-solving interventions that enable AMD patients to optimally deal with challenges related to their visual problems.
 With the right support, training and adaptive devices, people with AMD can continue to work, engage in sports and hobbies.
 Some can continue to drive.

 Dr. Cursaro and our caring staff will do everything to help you or a loved one regain independence and consequently improve emotional and mental health.